SeLino98/SeLino98/README.md

 I'm a passionate software engineer specializing in  **Java**, **Kotlin**, and **Python**. and I have a strong foundation in Cybersecurity, Spring FrameWork, Android, and various DevOps tools.

-My hands-on experience includes maintaining servers and managing firewalls from my time as a **Cybersecurity Specialist** in the military.
+My hands-on experience includes maintaining servers and managing firewalls from my time as a **CERT** in the military.
 I’m always eager to apply my skills to build secure, scalable solutions that drive innovation and solve real-world challenges.

 <!-- Hi there!
 I'm Inho Kim, a results-driven software engineer with expertise in **Java**, **Kotlin**, and **Python**.